-Parks and Open Space (P&OS) Asset Management Planning is a comprehensive process to ensure delivery of services from infrastructure is provided in a financially sustainable manner.
+Stormwater Asset management planning (SW AMP) is a comprehensive process to ensure that delivery of services from infrastructure is provided in a financially sustainable manner.

-This P&OS Asset Management Plan (AMP) details information about parks and open space assets including actions required to provide an agreed level of service in the most cost-effective manner while outlining associated risks.
+This Asset Management Plan details information about stormwater assets including actions required to provide an agreed level of service in the most cost-effective manner while outlining associated risks.
 The plan defines the services to be provided, how the services are provided and what funds are required to provide the services over a 10-year planning period.